 3. Clean Out Clutter

 Having a messy and cluttered home can lead to states of stress too!
-So take some time out of your weekend and try to go through things in your house.
-Start with piles, if there are things piling up around the corners of your house, go through them and ask yourself, Do I need this, Do I use this?
+So take some time out of your weekend and try to go through things in your house. .
+See if there are things piling up around the corners of your house, if yes, then go through them and ask yourself, Do I really need these, Do I use these?
 Does it make me feel good?
 Is it useful?
 Is it beautiful?
-If most of the answers are no- it goes!
+If most of the answers are no- clean it out!

 You can donate most items to organizations such as the good will, salvation army or even shelters around your town.
 After the piles start in your closet, then move onto the kitchen and garage.
-You’ll start to feel better with less clutter.
+You’ll start to feel better by cleaning out clutter.

 4. Walk Around Barefoot

-This simple act can be profound, taking time to connect with nature is very important.
+This simple act can be thoughtful, taking out time to see nature is very important.
 There are also many meridians that start and end at your feet, so you can use this activity to help bring balance and calm to your body this way.
 The first point on the Kidney meridian is located on the bottom of the foot, and the kidney meridian and organ system is associated with the body source qi, so use this time to refuel your tank!

 5. Meditation